hannah-eichelsdoerfer/python_practice/README.md

 3. Move on to the `dictionaries.py` file and try to solve the included challenges.

+---

+## Optional

 _Open the **Rock-Paper-Scissors** Folder_
+→ Terminal Game

 1. Read the instructions on top of the `rock-paper-scissors.py` file.
 2. Implement your solution step by step.

+→ To start playing (or check in between if your code is doing what you want it to do) click on the file in the left panel and select `Run Python File in Terminal`